discreetlogcontracts/dlcspecs/NumericOutcome.md

 ## Rounding Intervals

-As detailed in the [CET compression](CETCompression.md#cet-compression), any time some continuous interval of the domain results in the same payout value, we can compress the CETs required by that interval to be logarithmic in size compared to using one CET per outcome on that interval.
+As detailed in the [CET compression document](CETCompression.md#cet-compression), any time some continuous interval of the domain results in the same payout value, we can compress the CETs required for that interval to be logarithmic in size compared to using one CET per outcome on the interval.
 As such, it can be beneficial to round the outputs of the payout function to allow for bounded approximation of pieces of the payout curve by constant-payout intervals.
 For example, if two parties are both willing to round payout values to the nearest 100 satoshis, they can have significant savings